lambdaclass/Basic-Math-Test-Generator/README.md

 ## Motivation

 I'm a father and engineer.
 I'm currently learning Rust and my children love solving math problems.
-So it
+So it only makes sense.

 ## Installation